 - Thomas Edison

 Direct Primary Care is really about patient and physician empowerment.
 It is high quality care at reasonable cost.
 It is better care via more time with patients and their families than the current traditional medical system allows.
 It allows patients to make educated informed choices.
-Patients can take part in managing their costs.
-This increases social responsibility.
-Physicians can provide better care to patients through 24/7 access with technology available (cell phone, computer, email).
-In the current system, only face to face and occasionally phone visits are reimbursable.
-This creates a lot of unnecessary visits for issues that can be managed electronically.
+Patients are invested partners in managing their costs.
+Physicians can provide high quality, timely care to patients through 24/7 access with technology available (cell phone, computer, email).
 In the traditional system, patients are required to come to the office for every issue in order for the physician to be compensated for the care they provide.
+This creates a lot of unnecessary visits for issues that can be managed electronically and is the reason your doctor needs to see you for everything.
 This is a disadvantage to many patients- people with transportation issues, mobility issues or schedule issues.
-Some issues can be handled without a face to face office visit.
+DPC offers flexibility, affordability, cost transparency and quality time with your medical provider.
+Join us today and start new!

 Laura Torres, CMA